conda-archive/conda-js/README.md

 Conda as a subprocess with the `--json` option.
 In the browser, `conda-js` makes a request to the server, which should use the subprocess as well.

+### Usage under Atom Shell

+`conda-js` can be used as a Node library under Atom Shell.
+The procedure is the same as for Node.js from the renderer side.
+From the client side, the library expects `window.atomRequire` to be the `require` function (the reason being that some client side libraries redefine `require`); also, it should be required using `atomRequire('conda')` and not through the `remote` library (its IPC is incomplete and will break the library).

 ## Development Server

 To make the library easier to debug, it comes with its own server.
 Simply